 The move will require some getting used to, but you’ll realize how it is a much “cleaner” driving experience.
-There’s no gas smell, no oil change or leaks, no regular trips to the gas station.
+There’s no gas smell, no oil change or leaks, and no regular trips to the gas station.

 Folks have been arguing which is better for the environment, EVs vs ICE, and I feel that’s sort of beside the point.
 No matter what we do, we use what has come from the Sun (or suns) anyway.
 It’s just a matter of how fresh.

-If you drive an EV and use solar-powered charging stations, which are the case of most Superchargers along the US freeways, you draw the energy directly from the Sun instead of using what has been here within the Earth for millions, if not billions of years.
+If you drive an EV and use solar-powered charging stations, which are the case of most Superchargers along the US freeways, you draw the energy directly from the Sun instead of using what has been here on the Earth for millions, if not billions of years.